 As in the fields of physics, chemistry, and biology, so in the field of human events and relationships there are classical and statistical laws that combine concretely in cumulating sets of schemes of recurrence.
 For the advent of man does not abrogate the rule of emergent probability.
-Human actions are recurrent; their recurrence is regular; and the regularity is the functioning of a scheme, of a patterned set of relations that yields conclusions of the type, If an X occurs, then an X will recur.
-Children are born only to grow, mature, and beget children of their own.
+Human actions are recurrent; cheir recurrence is regular; and the za regularity is the functioning of a scheme, of a patterned set of relations that yields conclusions of the type, If an X occurs, then an X will recur.
+Children are born only to grow, mature, and be get children of their own.
 Inventions outlive their inventors and the memory of their origins.
-Capital is capital because its utility lies not in itself but in the acceleration it imparts to the stream of useful things.
-The political machinery of agreement of decision is the permanent yet selfadapting source of an indefinite series of agreements and decisions.
-Clearly, schemes of recurrence exist and function, No less clearly, their functioning is not inevitable.
+Capital is capital because its utility lies not in itself but in the accele ration it imparts to the stream of useful things.
+The political machinery of agreement and decision is the permanent yet self-adapting source of an indeficite sat series of agreements and decisions.
+Clearly, schemes of recurrence exist and function.
+No less clearly, wheir functioning is not inevitable.
 A population can decline, dwindle, vanish.
-A vast technological expansion, robbed of its technicians, would become a monument more intricate but no more useful than the pyramids.
-An economy can falter, though resources and capital equipment abound, though skill cries for its opportunity and desire for skill's product, though labor asks for work and industry is eager to employ it: then one can prime the pumps and make X occur; but because the schemes are not functioning properly, X fails to recur.
-As the economy, so too the polity can fall apart.
-In a revolution violence goes unchecked: laws lose their meaning: governments issue unheeded decrees; until from sheer weariness with disorder men are ready to accept any authority that can assert itself effectively.
+A vast technological expansion, robbed of its technicians, would become a monument more intricate but no more useful then the pyramids.
+An economy can falter though resources and capital equipment abound, though skill cries ax for its opportunity and desire for skill's product, asks for though labor $\frac{1}{2}$ work and industry is eager to employ it; then one can prime the pumps and make X occur; but because the schemes are not functioning properly, X fails to recur.
+As the pairt economy, so too the polity can fall apart.
+In a revolution violence goes unchecked; laws lose their meaning; governments issue unheeded decrees; until from sheer weariness with disorder men are ready to accept any authority that can assert itself effectively.
 Yet a revolution is merely a passing stroke of paralysis in the state.
 There are deeper ills that show themselves in the long-sustained decline of nations and, in the limit, in the disintegration and decay of whole civilizations.
-Schemes that once flourished lose their efficacy and cease to function; in an ever more rapid succession, as crises multiply and remedies have less effect, new schemes are introduced; feverish effort is followed by listlessness; the situation becomes regarded as hopeless;

-in a twilight of straitened but gracious living men await the catalytic trifle that will reveal to a surprised world the end of a once brilliant day.
+Schemes that once flourished lose their efficacy and cease to function; in an ever more rapid succession, as crises multiply and remedies have ever less effect, new schemes are introduced; feverish effort is followed by listlessness; the situation becomes regarded as hopeless; in a twilight of straitened but gracious living men await the catalytic trifle that will reveal to/thexaet& surprised world the end of a once brilliant day.